Ice Rinks and Figure Skating Classes for Kids in LA and the Valley

 Panorama City, CA 91402

-Formerly known as Ice-o-plex, Valley Ice Center is under new ownership and is now associated with the LA Kings.
+Valley Ice Center is associated with the LA Kings these days.
 The facility has two separate rinks and a welcoming atmosphere.
 Group lessons are available for beginners, and a number of high profile coaches offer private lessons.
 The rink does a good business in birthday parties, too.
 The cafe is literally a hole in the wall, but Valley Ice Center is a friendly, supportive place to start a skating career.

 300 E. Green Street